 The mission of Disability Services at Northeast Iowa Community College is to provide equal access to students with disabilities while maintaining the integrity of the College's academic standards.
-NICC recognizes and fulfills its obligations under the Americans with Disabilities Act of 1990 (ADA), the Rehabilitation Act of 1973 and similar state laws and is committed to providing reasonable accommodations to qualified students with disabilities in our college programs and activities.
+NICC recognizes and fulfills its obligations under the Americans with Disabilities Act of 1990 (ADA), including changes made by the ADA Amendments Act of 2008; the Rehabilitation Act of 1973; and similar state laws and is committed to providing reasonable accommodations to qualified students with disabilities in our college programs and activities.

 NICC provides access, accommodations and advocacy for students who have disabilities.
 Examples include accessible textbooks, additional time on exams, sign language interpreters and mobility assistance.
 If you have a disability requiring instructional accommodations, please contact a disability services coordinator.
 Coordinators are available to discuss the types of accommodations available to help students succeed.
 Based on the disability, the coordinator will assist in preparing a list of accommodations to share with instructors.

 Accommodations placement testing is available through ACCUPLACER®.
 ACCUPLACER® tests in reading and math are untimed; WritePlacer is a timed placement test.
 Some mathmematic applications have calculator pop-ups which will appear when a calculator can be used as a tool.
 Breaks between tests are permitted, if requested.
 After completing the assessment, an advisor will help identify skills and compare them to recommended scores for entry into specific courses.
 For more information on ACCUPLACER® testing and/or to access sample questions, visit the ACCUPLACER® website.
 Additional practice questions are available in the College's Testing Centers.

 The goals of S.T.E.P.: